shivnandi/Abeta-oligomers-crowding/README.md

 ## License
 This repository is released under the **MIT License**.
 You are free to use, modify, and distribute the code with proper attribution.

 ## Citation
 If you use these codes in your research, please cite the study:
-> "Impact of Crowder Size, Hydrophobicity, and Hydration on Aβ(16−22) Oligomers Structural Stability."
+> **"Impact of Crowder Size, Hydrophobicity, and Hydration on the Structure of Amyloid-β Oligomers"**
+> *Shivnandi, Divya Nayar*

 For any issues or contributions, feel free to submit a pull request or raise an issue in the repository.